pl453s/gnomint-icon-theme/README.md

 ## Additions

-- New icons: Fragments / AnyDesk / Zoom
+- New icons: Fragments / Zoom / AnyDesk
-- Variants from existing icons: Firefox Nightly / Nautilus / Portfolio
+- New variants: Firefox Nightly / Nautilus / Portfolio
 - Symlinks to existing icons for the Gnome apps and other new apps
 - Symlinks to fix new icon names (like with Flathub apps)